Meet the Artists

 Her first solo show, The Untold History, opened in Spain in 2017 and will travel to more than seven Spanish cities.
 It depicts heroic women from several different countries, reframing the historical context of their struggles and giving them a new iconography.

 Emily Nguyen is a visual designer, product designer, and web developer from Long Beach, California.
-She is finishing up a Bachelor of Science in Cognitive Science: Human-Computer Interaction and a minor in Computer Science at the University of California, San Diego, where she also co-leads the largest design organization on campus.
-On this very STEM-centered campus, she works towards growing the design community to provide students with the support they need.
+She received her Bachelor of Science in Cognitive Science: Human-Computer Interaction and a minor in Computer Science at the University of California, San Diego, where she also co-led the largest design organization on campus.
+On this very STEM-centered campus, she worked towards growing the design community to provide students with the support they need.

 This passionate and inspiring design community is what drives her, and she reflects this in her work.
 She loves collaboration and the challenge of executing on powerful creative visions, which she has been fortunate enough to do for the university, student-run organizations, and companies.
 While she primarily does web and digital work, she comes from a graphic and print design background and continues to explore other forms as she moves forward in her creative career.